menu icon

 My Notes for the Best Vanilla Baked Oats

 • Bake immediately.
 If the mixture sits for too long before baking can affect the texture and rise as the oats soak up liquid as it sits.
+The same is true for these cottage cheese oat pancakes.

 • Don't use too much liquid.
 Use the amount of liquid specified and not more as too much liquid can make the oats overly wet and mushy.